 2 Is there any law prohibiting discrimination or harassment in employment?
-If so, what categories are regulated under the law?
+If so, what categories are regulated under the

-The Labour Code protects employees against harassment and discrimination at work.
-Pursuant to article L1132-1 of the Labour Code, an employer must not take into account an employee's origin; gender; morals; sexual orientation or identity; age; family situation or pregnancy; genetic characteristics; belonging or not belonging to an ethnic group, a nation, or a race, real or assumed; political opinions; union or mutual activities; religious beliefs; physical appearance; family name; place of residence; state of health; or handicap in making a decision to hire, sanction, dismiss, promote, or reward that employee.
+The Labour Code protects employees against harassment and discrimination, either direct or indirect, at work.
+Pursuant to article L. 1132-1 of the Labour Code, an employer must not take into account an employee's origin; gender; morals; sexual orientation or identity; age; family situation or pregnancy; genetic characteristics; belonging or not belonging to an ethnic group, a nation, or a race, real or assumed; political opinions; union or mutual activities; religious beliefs; physical appearance; family name; place of residence; state of health; handicap; or the ability to speak in another language than French in making a decision to hire, sanction, dismiss, promote, or reward that employee.